Today is Thursday. I wish I were at La Tavola Marche, a wonderful agriturismo and cooking school in Le Marche, one of Italy’s least known regions.

 While Jason cooks the pizzas in a wood-fired oven outdoors, we sit at a large table with other guests, friends and neighbours.
 On a lovely June evening, we counted five nationalities around the table: Ireland, Italy, Netherlands, Norway and the USA were all represented, a miniature UN we were.

 But enough about us.
 This is about pizza.
+Pizza in Italy!
 And wine.
 And dessert.
 Then it’s about more wine and yummy liqueurs, just to digest it all, you understand.
+Sadly, I don’t have any photos of cooked pizzas.
+Each vanishes almost as soon as it is brought to the table: roasted pepperoni, salami, melt-in-your-mouth prosciutto.

 You’re vegetarian, you say?
 Fear not.
 My favourite of the evening: potato pizza!
-Also known as pizza biancha, white pizza.
+A pizza biancha, white pizza.
 It’s incredibly delicious.
-And very simple: thinly sliced potatoes, ricotta cheese, arugula lettuce, olive oil, salt and pepper.
+And very simple: thinly sliced potatoes, ricotta cheese, rocket lettuce, olive oil, salt and pepper.
 That’s it.
+Another favourite is onion pizza, almost as simple.

 Then there’s wine: yummy house wines!